Akshu-on-github/github-actions-starter-kit/README.md

 <details><summary>Who is GitHub Actions for?</summary>
       Anyone who wants to automate anything on GitHub.<br>
       Do you want to deploy your portfolio on GitHub Pages?
 Or maybe you want send a "thank you" message to each first-time contributor?
 What if you want to automate tests on your opensource project to impress your interviewer?<br>
       GitHub Actions has you covered.
 Can't see your use case here?
-Maybe you can find it in the [Marketplace](https://github.com/marketplace?type=actions)
+Maybe you can find it in the <a href="https://github.com/marketplace?type=actions">Marketplace</a>
 </details>

 <hr>